-“How dreadful,” Mary said.
-“Wasn’t Unit 03 eventually sent to Japan?”
+"How dreadful," said Mari.
+"Wasn't Unit 03 eventually sent to Japan?"

 "Whereupon which it was possessed by another Angel during activation with a new pilot and had to be destroyed."

-Mary leaned her chin on her right hand.
-“What about the original pilots?”
+Mari leaned her chin on her right hand, intrigued with the intrigue that she was hearing from Musashi.
+"What about the original pilots?"

 "It was the first pilot of Unit 03 that died from Forrestal's control serum.
 Unit 04 was piloted by a set of twins, who were in fact Dr. Forrestal's own children."